Sultans Trail in Austria

 General information

-The starting point of the Sultans Trail is the Stephans Dom, in the centre of the ancient city.
+The starting point of the Sultans Trail is the Stephans Dom in the centre of Vienna city.

 How to get there